vamsi8500/Controls-And-Audit-Flows/People Control/001-about-Hr-control.md

   - Data Protection Agreements
 - Employees sign and acknowledge policies during onboarding.

-#### Step 4: Sampling for Audit
-- HR maintains records of new joiners.
-- Sampling method for audit:
-  - Total population data (e.g., 600 new employees).
-  - A random sample of 25 employees is selected for review.
-  - HR policies and agreements are checked for compliance.

 ### 2. During Employment
 #### Information Security Awareness